hammerheim-game/hammerheim-rules/5-warbands.md

 Poisoned Wind Globadiers are armed with glass balls full of acidic compounds that they lob into their opponents, melting them where they stand.
-Armour offers no protection from the corrosive liquid they carry.
+Armor offers no protection from the corrosive liquid they carry.
 35 Gold Crowns +15 Gold Crowns upkeep
 May be Hired: The Poisoned Wind Globadier may be hired